alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Calculate and plot gene modules for OEPs
+Calculate and plot gene modules for OEPs.

 ```R